 Most of us watch a lot of American TV and hear American media and news which sometimes can make things confusing when it comes to understanding similar products, like a reverse mortgage.

-While both Canada and the U.S. have reverse mortgages – and in fact are the only 2 countries in the world to refer to the product as a ‘reverse mortgage’ – how they operate and the rules and laws behind them can be very different and can present unique challenges when trying to explain reverse mortgages to the newly acquainted.
+While both Canada and the U.S. have these mortgages – and in fact are the only 2 countries in the world to refer to the product as a ‘reverse mortgage’ – how they operate and the rules and laws behind them can be very different and can present unique challenges when trying to explain them to the newly acquainted.

-Here we set out to clarify some of those differences – which you’ll find will leave you much happier and confident with a Canadian reverse mortgage than our US counterparts.
+Here we set out to clarify some of those differences – which you’ll find will leave you much happier and confident with the Canada reverse mortgage than our US counterparts.

-The History Of Reverse Mortgages In The U.S. And Canada
+The History Of This Product In The U.S. And Canada

-In Canada, the product used to be called the ‘Canadian Home Income Plan’ or ‘CHIP’ – before being re-branded to the reverse mortgage Canada.
+In Canada, the product used to be called the ‘Canadian Home Income Plan’ or ‘CHIP’ – before being re-branded to the CHIP reverse mortgage.

-While they both have the same idea – giving seniors access to their home equity – in the U.S., qualifying for a reverse mortgage is different in that:
+While they both have the same idea – giving seniors access to their home equity – in the U.S., qualifying for is different in that:

 - – At least one spouse must be over 62 years old, whereas in Canada this is 55 for both applicants.

 - – In the U.S. only one spouse needs to qualify; in Canada both need to qualify.
-This is a very important differentiation and is part of the reason reverse mortgages have a bad name – we’ll talk more about this below.
+This is a very important differentiation and is part of the reason they have a bad name – we’ll talk more about this below.

 - – In Canada, applicants must obtain independent legal advice before being approved – this is not required in the U.S.

 This is just for qualifying.
-Another major difference between our two countries is that the closing costs (the fees associated with setting up the reverse mortgage) in the U.S. tend to be much higher, as well as there are ongoing fees such as servicing fees.
+Another major difference between our two countries is that the closing costs (the fees associated with setting it up) in the U.S. tend to be much higher, as well as there are ongoing fees such as servicing fees.

 This has never happened in Canada.
-Reverse mortgages are not available unless both applicants are over 55, which makes sure that no one ever gets caught by surprise and loses their home by suddenly not qualifying!
+You can not get this mortgage unless both applicants are over 55, which makes sure that no one ever gets caught by surprise and loses their home by suddenly not qualifying!

 Mortgage And Lending Standards In The U.S. Compared To Canada